 Facilities of all sizes rely on a steady, reliable, and well-maintained electrical power distribution system.
 Even small electrical failures or faults can have devastating consequences including extensive downtime of company operations, damage of equipment or inventory in the event of a power outage, and expense of locating and repairing damaged equipment.
 Protect your facility by having an electrical power system analysis performed by the Arc Flash Study Pro and give your engineers specific instructions on how best to specifically improve, optimize, and maintain your electrical system.

-We specialize in a variety of electrical power studies including arc flash analysis, protective device coordination, power flow analysis, short circuit study, motor start analysis, and medium voltage relay setting correction.
+We specialize in a variety of electrical power studies including arc flash analysis, protective device coordination, power flow analysis, short circuit study, motor start analysis, D/C analysis, and medium voltage relay setting correction.

 Why pay an inflated price to your electrical company just to have them outsource an electrical system analysis specialist as a consultant for their team and then have to pay the costs for the entire team to come out to your site and then have to deal with multiple people?
 Hire the Pro DIRECTLY and get an experienced professional at a fraction of the price and hassle!

-With combined experience of over 45 years, over 100 power studies performed, and a long and impressive list of Fortune 1000 clients, you can rest assured that your facility is in expert hands.
-We are also NCEES registered for quick licensing anywhere in the U.S. Don't pay a big company's overhead when you can:
+With over 25+ years, hundreds of power studies performed, and a long and impressive list of Fortune 1000 and smaller clients, you can rest assured that your facility will be in expert hands.
+We are registered in Florida and many other states.
+Additionally, we are also NCEES registered and can get quick licensing for any other state in the U.S. Don't pay a big company's overhead!

 "Hire the Pro, Deal with the Pro, Work with